DigitalMediaServer/crowdin-maven-plugin/README.md

 ### 1.1 Credentials

-To access Crowdin the project identifier and API key are needed.
-This is configured by specifying a ```server``` in Maven's configuration.
-The API key needs to be kept private, so the best place to put it is usually in Maven's user settings.
+To access Crowdin your API token is needed.
+This is configured by specifying a ```server``` in Maven's configuration, which is then referenced in the plugin configuration with the `crowdinServerId` parameter.
+You can create an API token under [Account settings -> API](https://crowdin.com/settings#api-key) at Crowdin.

+The API token needs to be kept private, so the best place to put it is usually in Maven's user settings.
 This can be achieved by adding a server to your ```~/.m2/settings.xml``` as shown in the example below.
 If you don't have a ```~/.m2/settings.xml``` file, a template that can be pasted into an empty file [is provided](#112-settings-template).

 #### 1.1.1 Example credentials configuration
 ```xml